How to Grow and Care for Smoke Bush Plant

 Types of Smoke Bush

-• 'Daydream' is a good green-leaved cultivar with dense, creamy blooms.
+• 'Daydream': This is a good green-leaved cultivar with dense, creamy blooms.
 It is a somewhat smaller plant that grows to a maximum of 10 feet wide and tall.

-• 'Nordine' is a very hardy purple-leaved variety.
-It has yellow-orange fall foliage.
+• 'Nordine': This tree is a very hardy purple-leaved variety with yellow-orange fall foliage.

-• 'Royal Purple' is a common purple-leaved form with dark foliage and purple-red "smoke."
+• 'Royal Purple': This common purple-leaved form has dark foliage and purple-red "smoke."

-• 'Velvet Cloak' is another dark purple-leaved form with dramatic orange-red fall color.
+• 'Velvet Cloak': The tree is another dark purple-leaved form with a dramatic orange-red fall color.

 Pruning

 A smoke bush has minimal pruning needs.
-You can prune it anytime to remove damaged branches, but late winter is the best time to prune severely to 6 to 8 inches above ground to reshape and rejuvenate the the shrub.
+Late winter is the best time to prune severely to six to eight inches above ground to reshape and rejuvenate the shrub.
 However, you will sacrifice flowers for the following year.
-If you wish to avoid the messy flowers, prune heavily in late winter/early spring to remove the flowering wood.

 If you wish to encourage a tree-like growth habit, prune away all but one central leader stem, and keep pruning away any stems that reappear.
 A bushier shrub can be obtained by cutting all stems down to six inches above ground level in late winter for the first two or three years.